learn-co-curriculum/uci-mod-1-cli-essentials-bash-navigation/README.md

 This means the "root" contains a directory called `home` and `home` contains `username`.
 Paths like this are typical for Linux.

 Obviously, our names (well, most of our names) are not `username`.
-Instead we log into our systems as `Byron Poodle` or `Nancy the Cat`.
+Instead, we log into our systems as `Byron Poodle` or `Nancy the Cat`.
 How can we find out what our logged-in-user name is?